On this page

 - Documentation related to: Form DS-64 is used to report a valid U.S. passport book or card that has been lost or stolen.
 It ensures that the passpo

-- Documentation related to: You should report your valid U.S. passport lost or stolen immediately to protect yourself from identity theft
+- Documentation related to: You should report a valid U.S. passport lost or stolen immediately to protect yourself from identity theft

 Sources for this section